open-mpi/ompi/docs/tuning-apps/large-clusters/libraries.rst

-* While dynamic shared objects ("DSO") are more flexible, you definitely do *not* want to use them when the Open MPI libraries will be mounted on a network file system!
+* While dynamic shared objects ("DSO") are more flexible, you definitely do *not* want to use them when the Open MPI libraries will be mounted on a network file system that is shared to a large cluster!
 Doing so will lead to significant network traffic and delayed start times, especially on clusters with a large number of nodes.
-Instead, be sure to :ref:`configure your build <building-ompi-cli-options-diable-dlopen-label>` with ``--disable-dlopen``.
+Instead, be sure to :ref:`configure your build
+  <building-ompi-cli-options-diable-dlopen-label>` with
+  ``--disable-dlopen``.
 This will include the DSO's in the main libraries, resulting in much faster startup times.

+  .. note:: As of the Open MPI v5.0.x series, ``--disable-dlopen`` is
+            now the default.

 * Many networked file systems use automount for user level directories, as well as for some locally administered system